krugle-jp/Krugle-Library/KLiP/user_guide.md

 #### How to Disable Quick Lens Tools

 Quick Lens Tools are enabled by default.
-To disable them, open the settings menu (`cmd/ctrl + ,`), search for `"klip.enableQuickLensTools"`, and uncheck the box to disable.
+To disable them, open the settings menu (`cmd/ctrl + ,`), search for `klip.enableQuickLensTools`, and uncheck the box to disable.

 #### Custom Quick Lens Tools